WPTravelteam/wp-travel/readme.txt

 * Full Data Reporting: Data are very important for all business.
 WP Travel has in-build booking stat that helps you to generate the report from different date range, types and locations.
 * Payment System: Currently we have Standard PayPal merged within the WP Travel plugin and has four additional payment gateway.
 Please refer to the link to know about additional payment gateway. link: http://wptravel.io
 * Multiple pricing and Multiple dates: This feature allows you to add multiple pricing and multiple dates for a single trip.
-* Tax Options: With this feature, you will be able to add tax to the price of the trips if you wish or if that falls under your company policy.
+* Tax Options: With this feature, you will be able to add tax to the price of the trips if you wish or if that falls under your company policy
+* WP Travel Customer Dashboard and Bookings Views.
 * Trip Facts: You can add the trips facts to your trips.
 * Email Notification: You as an admin will be notified of all booking made by users and also users will also get email notification about their booking details.
 All email templates are customizable.
 * Customizable tabs: All trip details page tabs in front-end can be customized from backend.
 You can change their labels and sort by your requirements or hide them.